earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 understand that the `CRS` that you chose for your data will impact working with the data.

-We will discuss some of the differences between the projected `UTM` `CRS` and geographic `WGS84` in the next lesson.
+You will learn some of the differences between the projected `UTM` `CRS` and geographic `WGS84` in the next lesson.

 <div class="notice--warning" markdown="1">